Brooksby, Berdych face decisions on futures after US Open

 “Today I felt terrible on the court, to be honest,” Berdych said.

 There have been too many days like that as he prepares to turn 34 next month.
 He fell out of the top 100 earlier this year for the first time since Jan.
-26, 2004, and perhaps soon may be out of tennis entirely.
+26, 2004 — seven months before beating Roger Federer in the Olympics — and perhaps soon may be out of tennis entirely.

 “I mean, this was my third try that I tried and really I cannot find much the right solution that can get through it,” he said.
 “Also, I’m not 24 anymore.”